AliBerkKaraarslan/Complete_The_Sentence/README.md

 Note: Loaded data will be saved in the same path as "CompleteTheSentence.java" with the name of "data.txt".
 Therefore, it could be changed directly from there.

 ## How Is It Working?
-The program loads all the data into a Trie Data Structure(char by char).
-When an input entered, it moves in the Trie path and finds the shortest meaningful sentence.
+The program loads all the data into the Trie Data Structure (char by char).
+When an input entered, it moves across the Trie and finds the shortest meaningful sentence.
 Then shows the guesses.

 ##
 Ali Berk Karaarslan